Online Marketing for Business Web Sites: What should we be doing?

 use that foundation to establish their online marketing program.
 The

-- Page preparation.
-Prepare the Web site pages so that every
+- Search Engine Optimization.
+(SEO) When carrying out SEO, we prepare the Web site pages so that every

 viewer can understand the goal of the site and so that each page tells the search engines the topic of the page.
 The non-visible Meta

 - Site registration.
-Register the site with the critical top ten
+Register a new website with the critical top ten

 search engines and directories, being careful to choose the most

 appropriate categories for the site.
-Register with another batch of specialized directories to obtain wider coverage.
+Register the site with another batch of specialized directories to obtain wider coverage and important incoming links.

 - Strategic linking.
 Research specialized directories and